P O R I R U A

 Or the colourful clothes I wear?

-No, I'm the girl who founded Little Theatre.
+No, I'm the girl that founded Little Theatre.

 Ellinore became a life member in 1956 and retired from the theatre in 1963.
 She wanted to pursue her painting career, which spanned over 45 years in New Zealand and overseas.
 When Ellinore had just left the theatre, her new neighbours Jack and Jenny Frost joined - and a wonderful friendship started.
 There was the bartering of paintings etc, in exchange for Jack's skills, new wallpaper to be put up yet again in Ellinore's sitting room, a shelf or two, another paint job, meals together, and the usual: 'Do drop in for a Gin dear.'